SakuGlumoff/dynamic-jenkins-node/usr/local/Jenkins-Agent/README.md

 Create a node on the Jenkins host with the launch method set as *Launch agent by connecting it to the master*, configure it, and press *Save*.
-Go to the create node's status page by clicking on it, and copy the *secret* shown to this directory.
+Go to the create node's status page by clicking on it, copy the *secret* shown into the file `secret-file` in this directory.
 ```bash
 echo <secret> > secret-file
 ```